Vaziria/tonnage/doc/masternode-setup.md

 ./swampd
 <br><br>

-When you start the daemon your until it's fully in sync by entering command:
+When you start the daemon you must wait until it's fully in sync by entering command:
 <br><br>
         ./swamp-cli mnsync status